Voting is an essential activity in a democracy and a fundamental component of being an American citizen.

 The South Dakota Legislature is comprised of 105 lawmakers from 35 legislative districts, each of which has one senator and two representatives.
 Find out which district you live in.

-Ballot measures approved for the November 2026 general election will be explained here.
+The following "yes/no" ballot measures have been approved for the 2026 general election ballot:

 How to make your voice count